moallemi/gradle-advanced-build-version/README.md

 ## Quick Start

-Add the advanced-build-version plugin to your build script and use the property `advancedVersioning.nameOptions.versionName` and
-`advancedVersioning.codeOptions.versionCode` where you need:
+Add the advanced-build-version plugin to your build script and use the property `advancedVersioning.versionName` and `advancedVersioning.versionCode` where you need:

 ```